Aceinna/docs_openrtk/tutorial.rst

     **IMU Application**

-    An IMU refers to a device that returns calibrated, inertial-sensor data.
+    The term Inertial Measurement Unit (IMU) refers to a device that returns calibrated inertial-sensor data.
     This application forms the backbone of all other example applications as each requires inertial measurements to generate other results.